Describe weight-management strategies for overweight and obese individuals.

 During their first session together, Opal explores Sarita's history with weight loss and notes that it is marked by large fluctuations as Sarita started and stopped fad diets over the years in a quest for a quick fix.
 They discuss the need for true lifestyle change, and Opal attempts to redirect Sarita's focus on appearance by explaining the many health benefits of very moderate weight loss.
 At 160 pounds, Sarita is surprised to learn that losing as little as 8 to 16 pounds and maintaining that weight loss would significantly improve her overall health.
 Sarita admits that her goal has always been to lose 40 pounds as quickly as possible.

 Opal recognizes that Sarita is in the preparation stage of behavioral change, so she uses some very specific strategies to move her into the action stage.
 First, she helps Sarita identify obstacles and develop solutions to overcome them before they actually confront her.
 In addition, Opal finds that Sarita's self-efficacy for adhering to dietary changes appears to be fairly high, but that when it comes to exercise, her self-efficacy is extremely low.
-Therefore, the focus of their first several exercise sessions will be on building confidence in the gym setting and getting used ...
+Therefore, the focus of their first several exercise sessions will be on building confidence in the gym setting and ...